HassanSajjad-302/HMake/README.md

 HMake features a novel build algorithm with dynamic nodes, dynamic edges, and advanced dependency specification.
 Its core is approximately 17,000 lines of C++ — significantly smaller than CMake + Ninja combined.

+HMake requires a 64-bit host toolchain.
+Runtime buffer sizes, byte offsets, and capacities use explicit `uint64_t`/`int64_t` values; narrower integer fields are retained only where an external API, serialized format, or deliberately compact data structure requires them.

 ## Architecture

 HMake separates concerns cleanly into two layers: